djmhunt/uk_mortality/README.md

 ## Notes
 All the datasets examined here encode the cause of death using the [International Classification of Diseases (ICD)](https://en.wikipedia.org/wiki/International_Classification_of_Diseases).
 Which version is used varies across the years.
 The 20th century datasets use ICD-1 at the beginning of the century to ICD-9 at the end.
 In the 21st century data two versions of ICD-10 are used: one for 2001-2010 inclusive and another for [2011 onwards](https://icd.who.int/browse10/2010/en#/).
+A comparison between the two [was made in 2010](https://webarchive.nationalarchives.gov.uk/20160106020038/http://www.ons.gov.uk/ons/rel/subnational-health3/results-of-the-icd-10-v2010-bridge-coding-study--england-and-wales--2009/2009/index.html).
 The most recent classification can be found [here](https://icd.who.int/browse10/2019/en)

 The ICD classifications can be found in one place on [this](http://www.wolfbane.com/icd/) website.

 A comparison of codes used for smoking related diseases in ICD-7 to ICD-10 can be found in [The Health Consequences of Smoking: A Report of the Surgeon General.](https://www.ncbi.nlm.nih.gov/books/NBK44703/table/ch7.t1-2/)

 ## License
 Use of this is licensed under the [Creative Commons Attribution 4.0 International](https://choosealicense.com/licenses/cc-by-4.0/#)